A paradox of the Navier-Stokes turbulence: Discussion and conclusions

-It should be emphasized that the NS turbulence is just a mathematical model for turbulence.
-It is {\em not} the real turbulence in nature.
-In fact, the {\em true} solution of the NS turbulence is different from the DNS result of the NS turbulence: the latter is badly contaminated by numerical noise, but the former is not.
-Note that the following three things, i.e. \begin{enumerate} \item[(A)] the NS turbulence, \item[(B)] numerical simulation of the NS turbulence, \item[(C)] real turbulence, \end{enumerate} might be completely different.
-Whether or not the NS turbulence can describe correctly the essential characteristics of the real turbulence need a lots of theoretical, numerical and experimental supports.
-Although many numerical and experimental results support the NS turbulence as a good model, our DNS results reported in this letter reveals a logic paradox of the NS turbulence in theory, and thus highly suggest that small stochastic disturbances should be considered in turbulence modeling, say, tiny physical disturbances should be considered in the Navier-Stokes equations for $t>0$, just like Landau-Lifshitz-Navier-Stokes equations \cite{LLNS1959} that are stochastic partial differential equations.
+All of these indicates that numerical noise as a small stochastic disturbance exerts a huge influence on NS turbulence.
+Unfortunately, NS turbulence as a {\em deterministic} model neglects {\em all} stochastic disturbances for $t>0$.
+In logic, this leads to a serious {\em paradox} for NS turbulence as a mathematical model.
+Note that NS equations were first proposed by Navier~\cite{Navier1822} in 1822 and then modified by Stokes~\cite{Stokes1845} in 1845, many years before Poincar\'{e}~\cite{Poincare1890} proposed, for the first time, the concept of sensitivity dependence on initial condition in 1890, and more than one century before the chaos theory~\cite{Lorenz1963, Smale1967, Li-Yorke1975, May1976, Feigenbaum1978, Feigenbaum1979} was well established, and even many years before the concept of turbulence was proposed by Reynolds~\cite{Reynolds1895} in 1895 and by Taylor~\cite{Taylor1935} in 1935.
+So, it was very reasonable for Navier~\cite{Navier1822} and Stokes~\cite{Stokes1845} to completely neglect the influence of all tiny disturbances in the Navier-Stokes equations.
+However, this leads to a paradox in logic, and we had to face its challenge today.

-Recall that, as reported by Lorenz ~\cite{Lorenz2006Tellus}, the maximum Lyapunov exponent of a chaotic system might alternate its sign as time-step decreases to a very small value.
-Thus Lorenz's results~\cite{Lorenz2006Tellus} highly support our conclusion, i.e. flow type and statistics of the NS turbulence might be sensitive to small stochastic disturbances.
-Certainly, more investigations are necessary in future so as to reveal the essential differences between the NS turbulence, its numerical simulation, and real turbulence.
+It should be emphasized that NS turbulence is simply a mathematical model.
+It is {\em not} the actual turbulence encountered in nature.
+In fact, the {\em exact} solution of NS turbulence is different from the DNS result of NS turbulence -- the latter is badly contaminated by numerical noise, but the former is {\em not}.
+Therefore, the following three forms of turbulence, i.e., \begin{enumerate} \item[(A)] exact solution of NS turbulence, \item[(B)] numerical simulation of NS turbulence, and \item[(C)] real turbulence, \end{enumerate} might be different.
+The question as to whether or not {\em numerical} simulations of NS turbulence agree with the {\em exact} solution (even in terms of statistics) and can describe correctly the essential characteristics of the corresponding {\em actual} turbulence implies a need for substantial further theoretical, numerical, and experimental investigations.
+Although many numerical and experimental results support the use of NS turbulence as a satisfactory model, the DNS results reported in our paper reveal a logical paradox affecting the theory underpinning NS turbulence.
+We strongly recommend that small physical/artificial stochastic disturbances should be considered in turbulence modelling.
+In practice, tiny physical disturbances should be incorporated in the Navier-Stokes equations for $t>0$, just like the Landau-Lifshitz-Navier-Stokes equations \cite{LLNS1959} which are stochastic partial differential equations.